Want to Climb Mount Kilimanjaro?

 The trail itself is not that hard and the Lemosho Route in particular is gradual enough to allow most people to properly acclimitize.
 BUT, because you are climbing so high, it is rated a difficulty rating of 5 out of 5 as the oxygen levels drop so much you will have difficulty catching your breath.
 It is super important to hike SLOWLY and to stay hydrated.
 I would also ask your doctor about prescibing altitude medicine.

-Check out my show and website on ‘How to Train for Altitude’ on my companion Adventure Travel Show podcast. and website.
+Check out my podcast and webpage on ‘How to Train for Altitude’

 Lemosho Route Hiking Stages